jekyllgrim/ZScript_Basics/07_Variables_and_data_types.md

             if (speedups < 10)
             {
                 speedups++;            //++ is the same as +=1
-                // create a temporary variable 'foo' that holds a random value between 0.8 and 1.2: double foo = frandom(0.8, 1.2);
+                // Create a temporary variable 'foo' that holds
+                // a random value between 0.8 and 1.2:
+                double foo = frandom(0.8, 1.2);
                 speed *= foo;        // multiply speed by that value scale /= foo;        // divide scale by the same value